 Also covered are my textbooks:

-For courses on Politics and Philosophy available in the Poole area and a record of current and previous courses and lectures I have taught see under COURSE & LECTURES .
+For courses on Politics and Philosophy available in Dorset and Bournemouth/Christchurch/ Poole and a record of current and previous courses and lectures I have taught see under COURSES & LECTURES .

-The principal author of Politics: the Basics and Business, IT and Society is now retired and resident in Poole, Dorset, England.
+The principal author of Politics: the Basics and Business, IT and Society is now retired and resident in Sturminster Marshall, near Wimborne Minster, Dorset, England.

 For most of my academic career I taught Politics at Bournemouth University and its predecessors - Bournemouth College of Technology, Dorset Institute of Higher Education and Bournemouth Polytechnic.
 Before that I lectured at the University of Ife, Nigeria - now known as Obafemi Awolowo University - for three years.
 I have also held part-time or temporary Politics posts at the University of Exeter, the Open University and the WEA.
-Currently I co-ordinate a Philosophy Group and from time to time teach Politics and Philosophy courses at the University of the Third Age.
-In addition I have taught Information Technology, Business Studies, Sociology and Liberal Studies!
+I am proud to have been one of the pioneer tutors for the Open University along with my wife, Sue.
+Currently I co-ordinate a Philosophy Workshop and from time to time have taught Politics and Philosophy courses at the University of the Third Age.
+In my career I have also taught Information Technology, Business Studies, Sociology, Police & Liberal Studies!

-Somehow I have accumulated degrees in Government (BA Exeter); Politics and Sociology (M.Sc.
+Somehow I have accumulated degrees in Government (B.A.
+Exeter); Politics and Sociology (M.Sc.
 Birkbeck College, London University); Information Systems and Technology (M.Sc.
 City University, London) and Management (M. Phil.
 Bath University of Technology).
 Therefore I should be knowledgeable, if not wise!
-Other people have accumulated more degrees - Robert Mugabe apparently has six earned degrees: he too is not necessarily wise.
+Other people have accumulated more degrees - Robert Mugabe apparently had at least six earned degrees: he also was not necessarily wise.

 If any of this strikes a nostalgic note, or if you have queries about the books, please feel free to get in touch.